 Next, we meet Lee Deaton, owner of Natural Healing Whole Dog Wellness, which is where Ava had her swim session.
 Lee explains that she opened her doors 13 years ago after an experience with her first pet, which is how she and I met.
 She remembers I said that if I could swim dogs all day long, I would, and that was her inspiration for opening a pool for dogs.

 Lee's pool is beautiful and state-of-the-art.
-She explains that she wanted a pool that would be chemical-free and entirely safe.
+She explains that she wanted a pool that would be entirely safe.
 She installed a handicap lift station to lower dogs into and out of the pool.
 There's also a built-in bench in the pool that runs the width that dogs can feel safe walking and standing on.
 The water is kept at 90°F during the summer months, and 92°F during the winter.

 Virtually Every Dog Can Learn to Swim for Therapy

 I asked Lee to explain to dog owners whose pets don't swim how she, like most well seasoned folks who do animal rehabilitation, has been able to teach virtually every dog she's met how to move in the water.
 Lee replied that anxious pet guardians have no need to worry.
 She fully trains all her staff members, and there isn't a dog they can't teach to swim.